 - Fail To Render Assistance – HTA s.200(1)(b) – 3 CVOR Points

 - Fail To Provide Required Information – HTA s.200(1)(c) – 3 CVOR Points

 - Fail To Report Damage to Highway Property – HTA s.201 – 3 CVOR Points

 How Can I Fight My Charge?

 If you have been charged by the police, contact our office.
 It is important to seek out the information that you will need to make informed decisions as early as possible.
 Legal missteps or uninformed decisions at the start of your case can result in either an else wise avoidable conviction or a poorer final result at the end of your case.
-An experienced and licenced paralegal is your legal voice at court.
+An experienced and licensed paralegal is your legal voice at court.
 They represent you at court and they know both the law and the legal process.
-The vast majority of these cases can be resolved without your needing to ever step foot in a court room or ever file a legal document.
+The vast majority of these cases can be resolved without your needing to ever step foot in a courtroom or ever file a legal document.
 That’s the job of your legal representative.

 Have You Been Charged With Failure To Remain Or Report A Car Accident In Ontario?